Print Left View of a Binary Tree

 Critical ideas to think!

-• Why do we use a queue in a level order traversal?
+• Why do we use a queue in level order traversal?

-• Can we solve this problem using iterative preorder traversal using stack?
+• Can we solve this problem using iterative preorder traversal using a stack?

-• Can we think to solve this problem using in-order or post-order traversal?
+• Can we think of solving this problem using in-order or post-order traversal?

 • Can we modify the above solutions to print the right view of the tree?

-• In the first solution using the queue, can we use a level separator to identify a new level in the tree?
+• In the 1st solution, can we use a level separator to identify a new level in the tree?

 Similar coding problems to practice